Decorative image for blog on security and compliance

 Unsurprisingly, the reported requirements varied widely by location.
 Respondents in North, Central, and South America were far less likely to selected GDPR (45.22% vs. 95%) and the EU e-Privacy Directive (5.22% vs. 25.62%) than participants from Europe and the UK.

 The main takeaway from our PHP compliance data?
 PHP powers global businesses, regardless of region.
 Government-led regulatory requirements such as GDPR, ISO 27001, the EU e-Privacy Directive, and HIPAA govern how organizations deploy applications.
-Furthermore, money talks, as PCI DSS, SOX, and NIST are required to interact with financial institutions, making compliance a necessary business cost.
+Furthermore, money talks, as PCI DSS, SOX, and NIST are required to interact with financial institutions, making PHP compliance a necessary business cost.

 Back to top